mitsu3s/textter/README.md

 # Textter

-- This web application is a simple tweet application created based on Twitter.
+- This web application is a simple tweeting application based on Twitter and created using Flask.

 # Features